 7. The vast majority of groundhogs emerge from hibernation to begin mating, not to help humans predict the weather.

 8. Punxsutawney Phil has a southern counterpart in General Beauregard Lee, who resides at the Yellow River Game Ranch in Lilburn, Georgia, near Atlanta.
-He has received two honorary doctorates from Georgia universities – a prednisone DWP, Doctor or Weather Prognostication, and a Doctor of Southern Groundology.
+He has received two honorary doctorates from Georgia universities – a DWP, Doctor or Weather Prognostication, and a Doctor of Southern Groundology.

 9. Groundhog hairs are used for tying trout flies.
 American Indians used its fur in moccasin soles.